isomerpages/nea-cfhp/_where-to-spend/Eligibility Criteria/Direct Current Fans.md

 third_nav_title: Eligibility Criteria
 ---
 <h4><strong>How do I identify an eligible Direct Current Fan in stores?</strong></h4>
-<p>Direct Current fans use DC motors which are more energy efficient compared
+<p>Direct Current (DC) fans use DC motors which are more energy efficient
-to AC motors.
-They are typically labelled as “DC” by manufacturers and retailers.</p>
+compared to AC motors.
+They are typically labelled as “DC” by manufacturers and retailers.
+They currently do not carry any energy label.</p>